hikari-py/hikari/README.md

 ### `hikari[speedups]`

-If you have a C compiler (Microsoft VC++ Redis 14.0 or newer, or a modern copy of GCC/G++, Clang, etc), you can install hikari using `pip install -U hikari[speedups]`.
+If you have a C compiler (Microsoft VC++ Redistributable 14.0 or newer, or a modern copy of GCC/G++, Clang, etc), you can install hikari using `pip install -U hikari[speedups]`.
 This will install `aiodns`, `cchardet`,  and `ciso8601`, which will provide you with a small performance boost.